How to watch sports online without cable - stream live sports on iPhone, iPad, Android, Apple TV, Roku, & more in 2019

-All of these services carry a lot of live sports, but no single service carries all of the major networks available in a medium-large cable bundle.
+All of these services carry a lot of live sports, but depending on what sports you watch, some packages may be a great fit while others may be missing channels in a typical cable bundle.
 A streaming service could save you a lot of money and be a great way to watch sports online, depending on your preferred sports and leagues.
 Make sure to check what channels are available in your local area and what devices your preferred service is available on.

 Stream MLB live free and paid

-There are many places to stream live MLB games due to the league's multiple broadcast deals.
-New for this year, Facebook will be hosting a free MLB live stream every Friday on the MLB Facebook Page.
-MLB also has a free game of the day available through the MLB apps or their website.
+There are many places to stream live MLB games due to the league's multiple broadcast deals, including a few free options.
+MLB has a free game of the day available through the MLB apps or their website.
 See the upcoming schedule here.
+Facebook Watch will be streaming one free game per month, check MLB Facebook Page for details.

 MLB.tv is a streaming package for watching any games that aren't broadcast in your local area.
 It is $25 per month, and doesn't include access to any playoff games, so it is best for fans that live in a different region from their favorite team.